Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Self Floer cohomology for the category

 where we can further extend each $\m_{k,\beta}$ by linearity so that the $\mathbf m_k$ is $\Lambda[[\pi_1(L)]]$-linear.
 The $\mathbf m_k$ is actually $\Lambda_0[[\pi_1(L)]]$-linear, since $E(\beta)\ge 0$ whenever $\m_{k,\beta}\neq 0$.
 Also, the semipositive condition (\S \ref{sss_UD}) tells that $\mu(\beta)\ge 0$ if $\m_{k,\beta}\neq 0$ for some $k$.
 Remark that since we really use higher Maslov indices like $\mu(\beta)>2$ here, there may be more information extracted from $\UD$ than in \cite{Yuan_I_FamilyFloer}.

 Be cautious that $\mathbf m_0= W\cdot \one +Q$ by (\ref{W_Q_eq}) is only available in the cohomology level (Remark \ref{W_minimal_model_rmk}).
 To develop a non-curved $A_\infty$ algebra, we need to exclude $\mathbf m_0$ in our consideration.
 Notice that the coefficient ring $\Lambda[[\pi_1(L)]]$ may be replaced by some quotient ring.
-Under Assumption \ref{assumption_weak_MC}, the ideal $\ia$ becomes zero, but let's keep it temporarily to convey the general ideas.
+Although the ideal $\ia$ vanishes under Assumption \ref{assumption_weak_MC}, we retain it to preserve a more general framework.
+The vanishing of $\ia$ becomes relevant only when considering the derivatives and critical points of $W$.

 \begin{prop} The collection $\mathbf m=\{ \mathbf m_k\}_{k\ge 1}$ forms a (non-curved) $A_\infty$ algebra over $\Lambda[[\pi_1(L)]]/\ia$. \end{prop}

 \begin{proof} The $A_\infty$ associativity of $\m=(\m_{k,\beta})$ deduces that $(\m\{\m\})_{k,\beta}=0$ for all pairs $(k,\beta)$.
 It implies that $\sum_\beta T^{E(\beta)} Y^{\partial\beta} (\m\{\m\})_{k,\beta} (x_1,\dots, x_k)=0$ for any fixed $k$.
 Therefore,